osm-search/nominatim-org-site/_posts/2023-07-24-performance-revisited.md

 on the overall throughput.

 When Nominatim handles a forward search query, it analyses the input and comes up with a number of possible interpretations.
-It create a SQL query for each of these interpretations.
+It creates a SQL query for each of these interpretations.
 If a query is difficult to parse, then this can be as many as 50 requests to the database.
 Therefore, it has a much larger effect to look at the internal algorithm to reduce the number of